Sharia in Nigeria: Homosexuality

-Homosexuality is a criminal offence in both the civil and shari'a law.
-The two most common religions in Nigeria, Islam and Christianity, as well as the traditions of the people forbade homosexuality.
+Homosexuality is a criminal offence in both the civil law of Nigeria and shari'a law.
+The two most common religions in Nigeria, Islam and Christianity, as well as the traditions of the people forbid homosexuality.

 In 2014, homosexual men were targeted by Hisbah, the religious police.
-In Nigeria, federal law criminalizes homosexual behaviour, but states with Sharia law impose stiffer punishments such as death penalty though it has not been implemented but other punishments are given.
+In Nigeria, federal law criminalizes homosexual behaviour, while states with Sharia law impose the death penalty, although no executions have been carried out.